2017 Chrysler Pacifica Limited long-term road test: what fits inside?

 Perhaps most importantly, we had more than enough room, with some to spare, in all of the above scenarios.
 The first two included having the 40 portion of the 60/40 folding third-row bench folded, while the third had the entire third-row seat up.

 Costco run?
-Not even a concern, and you don't even really need to fold the third-row unless you are prepping for the apocalypse.
+Not even a concern, and you don't even really need to fold the third row unless you are prepping for the apocalypse.

 It's important to note that in every scenario described, and experienced to date, we've had full visibility out the rear despite what's behind the driver.